News from Scripps Health

 ABOUT SCRIPPS HEALTH

-Founded in 1924 by philanthropist Ellen Browning Scripps, Scripps Health is a $2.5 billion nonprofit integrated health system based in San Diego, Calif.
-Scripps treats a half-million patients annually through the dedication of 2,600 affiliated physicians and 13,000 employees among its five acute-care hospital campuses, home health care services, and an ambulatory care network of physician offices and 23 outpatient centers and clinics.
+Founded in 1924 by philanthropist Ellen Browning Scripps, Scripps Health is a nonprofit integrated health care delivery system based in San Diego, Calif.
+Scripps treats more than 750,000 patients annually through the dedication of 3,000 affiliated physicians and more than 15,000 employees among its five acute-care hospital campuses, home health care services, 27 outpatient centers and clinics, and hundreds of affiliated physician offices throughout the region.

-Recognized as a leader in the prevention, diagnosis, and treatment of disease, Scripps is also at the forefront of clinical research, genomic medicine, wireless health care and graduate medical education.
+Recognized as a leader in disease and injury prevention, diagnosis and treatment, Scripps is also at the forefront of clinical research.
 With three highly respected graduate medical education programs, Scripps is a longstanding member of the Association of American Medical Colleges.
-Scripps has been consistently recognized by Fortune, Working Mother magazine and AARP as one of the best places in the nation to work.
+Scripps has been ranked five times as one of the nation’s best health care systems by Truven Health Analytics.
+Its hospitals are ranked No. 1 in San Diego County and among the best in the nation by U.S. News & World Report.
+Scripps also is recognized by Advisory Board, Fortune and Working Mother magazine as one of the best places in the nation to work.
 More information can be found at www.scripps.org.